20lives/dmote/doc/options-main.md

 ### Parameter `center`

 The position of the center point of the mask.
 By default, `[0, 0, 500]`, which is supposed to mask out everything below ground level.
+If you include bottom plates, their thickness will automatically affect the placement of the mask beyond what you specify here.

 ⸻